Experiment: The Chemistry of Amines

 Conclusion:

-This experiment provided a hands-on demonstration of the properties and reactions of amines, highlighting their basic nature and their ability to undergo various chemical transformations.
+This experiment provides a hands-on demonstration of the properties and reactions of amines, highlighting their basic nature and their ability to undergo various chemical transformations.
 The diazotization reaction showcased the synthetic importance of amines in organic chemistry.